ccczy-czy/zwizzer/README.md

 ## Data Model

-The application will store Users.
+The application will store Users, Posts, Messages, Chats.

 * in future development, a user might has follower list by embedding